 Why Is Seeing A Gynecologist Important?

-Have an honest and open dialogue with your daughter.
-She may consider going to the doctor a negative experience in general, thinking a visit means that she already has a health problem.
-In your conversation with her, it is important that you convey why women go to the gyno in the first place.
+Have an honest and open dialogue about gynecology with your daughter before the day of the visit.
+She may consider going to the doctor a negative experience in general, associating it with a health problem.
+However, well visits are important for continued health.
+So, you should explain to her why women go to the gynecologist in the first place.

 To Be Informed About Reproductive & Sexual Health